iYadavVaibhav/stem/docs/9-Drafts/ll-software-architecture-domain-driven-design.md

 It is working with Business People to come up with events that mimic the real world events.
 Do not do all at once, pick a story, model it and repeat.

 **Event** is something that happens at business level that customers care about.
 Eg, 'Order Submitted', 'Payment Received', 'Nightly Reconciliation Done'.
 Nightly Reconciliation is different as in real world it might not happen but is an automated event in modelling.
-Keeping in _past tense_ is good convension.
+Keeping in _past tense_ is good convention.

 How to do Event Storming?